 The Basics of Building an Event Budget

 - Estimate catering costs.
-This includes all food and beverage charges, including tips and gratuities -- which can account for up to 30%.
+This includes all food and beverage charges, including tips and gratuities, which can account for up to 30 percent.
+Catering budgets can balloon or shrink, and managing them with care is a good idea, as they can be a great source of savings.

 - Add decor expenses.
 Most events include expenses for decor, such as centerpieces, florals, tent rentals, etc. This is where you list those costs.